Lekhapriya88/RAG-using-Llama3-Langchain-and-ChromaDB/README.md

 pip install -r requirements.txt
 ```

-3. **Setup Environment Make sure to configure the environment variables if any API keys are required for external services.**
+### 3. Setup Environment Make sure to configure the environment variables if any API keys are required for external services.

 #Project Structure#